-One of the many highlights of our time in Bavaria was a walk in Berchtesgaden National Park in winter.
+One of the many highlights of our time in Bavaria was a walk in Berchtesgaden National Park, Germany in winter.
 We took a boat across misty Königssee lake to St. Bartholomew and hiked to the ice chapel or Eiskapelle.
+I have to tell you, that Berchtesgaden in winter is an amazing place.

 Berchtesgaden Park (Nationalparkverwaltung Berchtesgaden) is the only alpine national park in Germany.
 Although it is not very high in elevation, the change in altitude from Königssee (King Lake) to the top of Watzmann Peak (2,110 meters/6,923 feet) is dramatic.